willardharris/linhpsdr/README.md

 Added Fequency Calibration
 Various other tweaks and fixes!

+6/2/2025 -  Added TX compressor.
+Set to disable all DSP functions in DIGI Mode

 Please note: This is very beta, and is constantly updating!
+Use SOUNDIO for audio, its non blocking and better for slower machines!

+Mods make this run pretty good on a RPI 4!
+But a x86 pc running debian would give best results!

 Thanks,